-0 to 30 hours = 2 requests Over 30 hours = 4 requests
+Under 26 hours = 2 requests 26 to 30 hours (inclusive) = 3 requests Above 30 hours = 4 requests

-Where a flexible working agreement is in place = 0
+Where a flexible working agreement is in place = 2

 Two months of forward planned rosters will be visible at any one time for staff to make requests to allow for fair accessibility for all staff.
 Rosters will close to requests 6 weeks prior to the start date of the roster.